 Forian Inc. to Announce First Quarter 2023 Results on May 12, 2023

-/EIN News/ -- NEWTOWN, PA, May 01, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- Forian Inc. (Nasdaq:FORA), a provider of data science driven information and analytics solutions to the healthcare and life sciences industries, will announce its first quarter 2023 financial results on Friday, May 12, 2023, after the close of the market.
+NEWTOWN, PA, May 01, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- Forian Inc. FORA, a provider of data science driven information and analytics solutions to the healthcare and life sciences industries, will announce its first quarter 2023 financial results on Friday, May 12, 2023, after the close of the market.
 The Company will host a conference call and webcast at 4:30 p.m.
 (ET) on May 12, 2023 to discuss the results.

 To register for the conference call, click here.
 The webcast will be available live at edge.media-server.com/mmc/p/6zksapow.
 This information is also available on our website at www.forian.com/investors.
 The earnings release along with a replay of the call promptly following its conclusion will be available at the same site.